WestMichiganRUserGroup/vocab-expandR/README.md

 - Your name
 - Which month you would like to present
 - Which treat you would like
-- Whether we can post your presentation to our GitHub repository (under GPLv3)
+- Whether we can post your presentation to this GitHub repository (under GPLv3)
+- (Optional) You may submit a PR to this repos if you would like.

 ## Tips